lamhq/tech-notes/pages/devops/aws/storage/s3/replication.md

 ## Overview

-- You can replicate objects from one bucket to another (same region or cross region).
+You can replicate objects from one bucket to another (same region or cross region).

-- Versioning must be enabled on both the source and destination bucket
+Cross Region Replication requires versioning to be enabled on the source and destination buckets.

-- Once replication is turned on, existing objects are not replicated, all subsequent updated objects will be replicated automatically.
+Once replication is turned on, existing objects are not replicated, all subsequent updated objects will be replicated automatically.

-- Delete markers are not replicated by default.
+Delete markers are not replicated by default.

-- You can set up replication at a bucket level, a shared prefix level, or an object level (by using Amazon S3 object tags).
+You can set up replication at a bucket level, a shared prefix level, or an object level (by using Amazon S3 object tags).

 ## Use Cases